1. What are the selection process and selection criteria for internship placements?

-The approval unit is the course offering department.
-For courses fulfilling GC, the approval unit is also the course offering department, not your home department.
+The approval unit is the HKU course-offering-department.
+For courses fulfilling GC, the approval unit is also the course-offering-department, not your home department or Faculty.

 14. What course information do I need to submit to obtain Faculty approval?

-Detailed course information including course title, number of contact hours, number of credits, course objectives, learning outcomes and assessment methods are usually required.
+Detailed course information including course title, number of contact hours, number of credits, course objectives, learning outcomes, reading list and assessment methods are usually required.
 This information must be available in English.

 15. Do I need approval to drop course(s)?

 You are NOT required to seek approval and delete any processed application(s) on the OES system.
 You might choose which course you took when you confirm study plan in a later phase on the credit transfer system (OES)